 Applicants must submit (1) a three-page to five-page descriptive proposal in English discussing the significance of the work, the methodology, sources, and collections to be consulted; (2) a proposed budget; (3) a brief curriculum vitae. *In addition, applicants must also arrange for their major advisor to submit a supporting letter.

-Application materials and the supporting letter must be received by the committee by the deadline: Friday, December 18, 2020.
+Application materials and the supporting letter must be received by the committee by the extended deadline: Friday, January 15, 2021.